 - Panhellenic Sorority Recruitment Guidebook

 Details about the 2020 recruitment schedule, participating chapters and frequently asked questions.
-Registration, which is required to participate, opened on May 1, 2020.
-A $31 registration fee is required for all participants.
+Registration, which is required to participate, closes on Aug.
+31st, 2020.
+A $25 registration fee is required for all participants.

 - IFC Fraternity Recruitment Guidebook

 The 2020 IFC recruitment event schedule, details on the bid process, a list of participating chapters and frequently asked questions.
-Registration opened on May 1, 2020.
-A $10 registration fee is required to participate.
+The first open recruitment event is IFC Meet and Greet on Monday, Aug.
+31st .
+There is no fee required to participate.

 Multicultural Greek Organization Recruitment